zero0mum/cartoon_crawler/README_en.md

 Python3.8 and related dependent libraries need to be installed in the source folder (as described in the file)

-The packaged exE file does not need to be installed, download the comic crawler.
+The packaged exe file does not need to be installed, download the comic crawler.
 Zip unzip click the comic crawler.exe to run.

 #### Instructions
 Please see:[CSDN Blog address](https://blog.csdn.net/zero_mumu/article/details/107852060)
 You can go to the comic website to find the comic you want to see and then open the crawler to crawl.
 Double click to open comic crawler.py
 ONE.

  1. First enter the name of the comic you want to see.// Long names are not recommended.
  2. Enter the comic serial number, such as the number 2, and select......
  Some options wait after the crawl